An-Individual/discord-dice-bot/README.md

 2) Install [Node.js](https://nodejs.org) version 16.16.0 or newer.
 Only 16.9.0 should be required but 16.16.0 is the one I've tested.

-3) Install the bot's dependencies using `npm install`. this will install [Discord.js](https://discord.js.org), [ESLint](https://eslint.org/), and [Sinon.js](https://sinonjs.org/).
+3) Install the bot's dependencies by running `npm install` in a command prompt pointed at the director you downloaded this codebase to.
+This will install [Discord.js](https://discord.js.org), [ESLint](https://eslint.org/), and [Sinon.js](https://sinonjs.org/).
 If you want to run the tests you'll need to install [Mocha](https://mochajs.org/) yourself.

 4) Create a copy of the `config-template.json` file named `config.json` and replace `<application-token>` with your application's token and `<application-id>` with your application's ID.

-5) Register the bot's commands using `npm run deploy-commands`.
+5) Register the bot's commands by running `npm run deploy-commands` in the same command prompt you used to install the dependencies.
 You only need to run this once to register the bot's commands with Discord.
 After that, you can start and stop the bot without repeating this step.

-6) Run the bot itself using `npm run start`.
+6) Run the bot itself by running `npm run start` in the command prompt.
 The bot will print "Ready!" in the command prompt at which point, if all has gone well, it will appear online in Discord and will respond to commands.

-If you installed Mocha in step 3 you can run the tests using `npm run test`.
+If you installed Mocha in step 3 you can run the tests running `npm run test` instead of `npm run start`.

 Once you have the bot running you can keep it on your own machine, starting and stopping it as needed, or deploy it to a service like Heroku.
 Unfortunately, if I am a poor person to learn Node.js from I'm an even worse person to learn Heroku from.
 I've included the `Procfile` I used to deploy it, but recommend seeking out other sources for how to use it.
 The important bit is that it needs to run as a worker, not a web application, or it will crash shortly after startup.
 Depending on how you deploy it you may also need to remove the `.gitignore` file as this filters out important files like the `config.json` file.